thruthesky/fireflutter/README.md

 # Unit Testing

+- We do unit testing on both of local emulator and on real Firebase.

 ## Testing on Local Emulators

-- We do unit testing on local emulator and on real Firebase.

-- To test the input of the configuration based on extension.yaml, run the following
+- To test the input of the configuration based on extension.yaml, run the following `cd functions`
-  - `cd functions/integration_tests && firebase emulators:start`
+`cd integration-tests`
+`firebase emulators:start`

-  - You can open `https://localhost:4000` to see everything works fine especially with the configuration of `*.env` based on the `extension.yaml` settings.
+- You can open `http://127.0.0.1:4000/` to see everything works fine especially with the configuration of `*.env` based on the `extension.yaml` settings.

 ## Testing on real Firebase